Garlic Aioli with a Side of Sweet Potato Fries

 So, for those who are tempted already, here it is.

 Start with a few tablespoons of mayonnaise.
-And let’s be clear, this is not miracle whip.
+And let’s be clear, this is not Miracle Whip.

 Then take two cloves are garlic and press them over top of the mayo.
-I have a garlic press from pampered chef that I use.
+I have a garlic press from Pampered Chef that I use.
 I recommend pressing over chopping to get more juice action.

 Then you add a splash of lemon juice.
 I use the juice from concentrate when I don’t have fresh lemons.